coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Try adding boxes/separation on feeds based on user feedback
 - [ ] Strip zero width spaces from compose
 - [ ] Fix iOS/safari/firefox
 - [ ] Make the note relays button modal make sense, one relay with no explanation is not good